gmlewis/godot-liverpool-rummy/README.md

 Otherwise, I occasionally asked GitHub Copilot for assistance.

+**FLASH** - October 19, 2025: I enjoy reading "Joy & Curiosity" by Thorsten Ball (available at Register Spill: https://registerspill.thorstenball.com/subscribe) and he recently mentioned [Amp free](https://ampcode.com/free) which has completely changed the way I now think about AI agents.
+I've tried many of them and wasted hundreds of dollars on them, so I was super reluctant to try Amp.
+Now that they have a free tier, I decided to try it out.
+Wow, am I impressed.
+With Amp, I'm hoping to complete this game in the order of weeks instead of months.
+Thank you, Thorsten!

 # Documentation

 For developers interested in understanding the codebase, see the [docs/](docs/) directory: